rubyworks/dotruby/README.md

 The design of DotRuby is actually quite clever.
 What it does is proxy all calls to *virtual constants*, keeping a record of the messages sent to them.
-When it is time to apply these configurations, it fins the ones that apply to the given command and sends the recorded messages on the the real constants.
+When it is time to apply these configurations, it finds the ones that apply to the given command and sends the recorded messages on the real constants.
 If those constants haven't been loaded yet, it adds a hook to `require` and waits for the matching feature to load, at which time it applies the configuration.
-In the way, DotRuby can actually be required before or after the library that it will configure and it works regardless.
+In this way, DotRuby can actually be required before or after the library that it will configure and it works regardless.

-There is an unfortunate caveat here though.
+There is a minor caveat here though.
 Luckily it will rarely be a real issue, but it is possible for `autoload` to fowl up the works, b/c it does not call out the standard require method.
 So there is no way override it and insert the necessary hook.
-Again, this is not likely to be a problem, especially if good naming practices are used, but it a good thing to know just in case you run into some unexpected behavior.
+Again, this is not likely to be a problem, especially if good naming practices are used, but it's a good thing to know just in case you run into some unexpected behavior.